fex-team/fis-plus/doc/getting-started.md

 ## get started

 We provide a small demo for you to exprience how to use fis. make sure you have installed nodejs, java, php, php-cgi, fis-plus and lights

+### install lights

 how to install lights, it's easy